On Reflectivity of Quantum Black Hole Horizons: Boltzmann reflectivity

-Remarkably, the flux reflectivity ${\cal R}$ is independent of the dissipation parameter $\gamma$ in Eq. (\ref{we1}), even though the approximate position of the reflection $x_{\rm echo}$ (where $\gamma \Omega \sim E_{\rm Pl}$), and hence echo time delays \cite{Oshita:2018fqu}, does depend on it:
+Remarkably, the flux reflectivity ${\cal R}$ is independent of the dissipation parameter $\gamma$ in Eq. (\ref{we1}), even though the approximate position of the reflection $x_{\rm echo}$ (where $\gamma \Omega \sim E_{\rm Pl}$), and hence echo time delays \cite{Oshita:2018fqu}, does depend on it:\footnote{{Note that since we can only derive the phase of reflectivity from our Equation (\ref{we1}), its derivation is more model-dependent than that of Boltzmann reflectivity for the energy.}}

-\textit{Boltzmann reflection and CP-symmetry.}--- We here briefly show that the Boltzmann reflectivity is equivalent to the CP-symmetry of the BH state.
-Let us consider a mixture of ingoing and outgoing plane waves in Rindler metric (\ref{Rindler}):